denis-sokolov/eslint-plugin/README.md

 ![Theorem](docs/images/theorem.jpg)

-This software is lovingly maintained and funded by Theorem.
+This software was lovingly funded by Theorem.
 From whiteboarding new concepts to long-term support, Theorem works with startups and large multi-national enterprises to develop new applications, software, services, and platforms to achieve the best results and deliver Full Stack Innovation™

 At Theorem we believe in and support open-source software.